atomicjolt/adhesion/README.md

-# LTI Starter App
+# Adhesion
 -----------------------
 This project provides a starting point for building a LTI tools using React with Ruby on Rails as a backend.
 There are many starter kits that will help you get started with React and Redux.
 This is the one created by, maintained by and used by [Atomic Jolt](http://www.atomicjolt.com).

-## Build a new application using the LTI Starter App Rails application template:
+## Build a new application using the Adhesion Rails application template:
-Since the project is not public you will need to have a local copy of the lti_starter_app project.
+Since the project is not public you will need to have a local copy of the adhesion project.
 Be sure to use the correct relative path:

-`rails new my_app -m ./lti_starter_app/template.rb`
+`rails new my_app -m ./adhesion/template.rb`

-## Running LTI Starter App
+## Running Adhesion
 -----------

 ### With Foreman